vanillawc/.github/README.md

 ## Resources

-- [Web Components Interoperability Lab][] - Interoperability demos for integrating Web Components with frameworks
+- [Web Components Interoperability Lab][] - Demos for integrating Web Components with frameworks
 - [Custom Elements Everywhere][] - Framework compatibility with standard Web Components
 - [Web Components: From Zero to Hero][] - An introduction to writing standard Web Components
 - [Web Components The Right Way][] - Awesome list of Web Component resources